147,238 moments resolved

 The 2007-2012 era brought Sudoku's massive online expansion (the genre had peaked in print around 2005).
 Chess.com launched in 2007 and rebuilt online chess from the ground up; Lichess followed in 2010 with the open-source alternative.
 Sporcle (2007) reframed quizzes as a casual-puzzle genre rather than a school-test format.

 The 2020-2022 era was the genre's mainstream moment.
 Wordle (Josh Wardle, 2021) became the most viral puzzle of the decade — millions of daily players within months of launch.
-The New York Times acquired it in January 2022 for "low seven figures."
-NYT then expanded the daily-puzzle line: Connections (2023) and the existing Mini Crossword and Spelling Bee suddenly had massive audiences.
 The "morning puzzle ritual" became culturally normalized in a way it hadn't been since the print-newspaper era.
+Independent Wordle alternatives like HelloWordl (unlimited rounds), Nerdle (math edition) and Absurdle (adversarial) carry the format forward without the corporate ownership.

 Editorial standards How we curate.
 Read more

 Quarterly editorial review with monthly link checks.
 The category benefits from being relatively stable — most major puzzle sites have been operating for years without significant ownership shifts.
-The exception was the NYT acquiring Wordle in 2022, which substantially changed the category's center of gravity.
 Reader submissions through /submit/ are reviewed manually with about a 12% acceptance rate.
 We don't take paid placements.

 If you liked this If you liked this, try… Read more